 Important: do not attempt to connect lights to BOTH the 3pin and 5-pin output sockets simultaneously.
-Use EITHER
+Use EITHER the 3-pin OR the 5-pin output.

 LED STATES

 There are four LEDs on the interface.

 The two LEDs on the USB connector side should always be on.
 These indicate that the interface is receiving power from the USB connection, and that the isolation circuit within the interface is working correctly.